servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 15 So hast thou also them that hold the doctrine of the Nicolaitans, which thing I hate.
 16 Repent; or else I will come unto thee quickly, and will fight against them with the sword of my mouth.
 17 He that hath an ear, let him hear what the Spirit saith unto the churches; To him that overcometh will I give to eat of the hidden manna, and will give him a white stone, and in the stone a new name written, which no man knoweth saving he that receiveth it.

 II.
 TIME-OF-DAY PLACEMENT — SUNSET TO MIDNIGHT OF DAY ONE In the two-day prophetic model:
 	•	Ephesus = darkness leading to dawn,
-	•	Smyrna = sunrise to bright daylight,
+	•	Smyrna = sunrise to sunset,
 	•	Pergamos = sunset into darkness.
 At sunset:
 	•	light weakens,
 	•	shadows lengthen,
 	•	clarity fades,
 	•	danger becomes subtle.
 Smyrna’s persecution gives way to Pergamos’ seduction.
 External pressure dissolves into internal compromise.
 This is the first great turning of the Church Age.

 III.
 METAL OF THE IMAGE — BRASS (MIXTURE)
 Pergamos aligns with the brass portion of Daniel’s image (Dan.
 2:32):